Everything You Ever Wanted to Know About Moving Trucks

 With U-Haul and Penske you must be at least 18 and have a valid driver's license (Penske requires two forms of identification).
 With a few exceptions, most Budget moving truck rental locations require you to be at least 24 years old to rent.
 In some locations they will rent to customers 21-23 years old with two forms of ID (including a driver's license) and an $18 per day underage surcharge.
 (There are exceptions for military members with travel orders).

-What is the largest moving truck I can rent?
+What is the biggest moving truck I can rent?

 The 26-foot U-Haul truck is the largest rental moving truck that you can drive yourself.
 If you're searching for do-it-yourself moving solutions that involve someone else doing the driving, U-Pack offers a 28-foot commercial trailer – and customers love that their price is based on the space used in the trailer.
 If you don't need it all, you don't pay for it all!
 To compare, the full 28-foot U-Pack truck is similar in size to a 26 foot rental truck plus a 10 foot rental truck.
 So, whether you're moving a large home or a small home, U-Pack is a convenient way to move.